 Foreign-sounding names are becoming increasingly popular in Poland in recent years.
 Since most Polish names for girls are usually very Polish-sounding, many parents choose to name their baby girl something less common but more universal.

 Here is a list of some bilingual names for Polish girls.

 Polish names have gone through a significant evolution over the years.
 Our grandmother may have names that today’s parents no longer use for their children, such as Kazimiera or Bogumiła.

 Although beautiful and unique, some Polish names have become a thing of the past.

 Take a look at this list of old Polish girl names.

-These are just a few of the most common and popular names given to Polish girls born today, as it’s impossible to cover them all in one article.
-But, of course, apart from the modern and trendy name, you can still find parents giving traditional names to their daughters, like Stanisława or Helena.
+These are just a few of the most common and popular names given to Polish girls born today, as it is impossible to cover them all in one article.
+But, of course, apart from the modern and trendy names, you can still find parents giving their daughters traditional names such as Stanisława or Helena.